 I just finished reading the newly published book, Becoming Nicole: The Transformation of an American Family by Amy Ellis Nutt.
-It is a fascinating, well written story about what it means to be transgender in todays world.
+It is a fascinating, well-written narrative about being transgender in today’s world.
 Nutt tells the story of the Maines family interspersed with chapters on the history and most current scientific understanding of what it means to be transgender.
 The book is a portrait of a family and their journey from the adoption of two male twins, and the belief by one of the twins, almost from his birth, that he was a girl inside.
+Continue reading

-As much I have read about the transgender experience through a number of biographies of trans men and women, and through a few trans individuals I have gotten to know, the trans experience, while more known to me, still feels so different from my own life as a gay man.
-What I have found most meaningful in the biographies of trans individuals is seeing the similarities with men, like myself, who came out later in life, and being trans but hidden.
-We both went through parts of our lives hiding who we truly were before deciding we had to come out as gay or trans.
+As much I have read about the transgender experience through a number of biographies of trans men and women, and through a few trans individuals that I have gotten to know, the trans experience, while more known to me, still feels so different from my own life as a gay man.
+Continue reading

 A few years ago, before I came out, and long before I came out at work, I studiously hid even the slightest mention of anything gay.
 Since coming out at work last year and becoming the executive sponsor for my company’s newly formed LGBT Associate Resource Group, I have marveled as some of the LGBT related conversations I have had in the workplace.
 Continue reading